SosoTughushi/ElectricSheep/docs/ai-first-repository-guide.md

 <!-- simple:start -->
 **Simple:** Cursor is an AI-powered code editor.
 To use it well, write clear comments in your code and organize files logically.
 Cursor's AI can then better understand what you're trying to do.

+Here are some tips:
+- Use descriptive variable and function names
+- Add comments explaining why you're doing something, not just what
+- Keep related files together in folders
+- Write a clear README explaining your project

+Cursor reads your code and helps you write more.
+The better organized your code is, the better Cursor can help!

 <!-- simple:end -->

 <!-- medium:start -->
 **Medium:** Cursor leverages AI models to assist with code generation, refactoring, and navigation.
 Optimize for Cursor by maintaining clear code structure, comprehensive documentation, and consistent patterns.
 Use Cursor's rules system (`.cursorrules` files) to guide AI behavior and establish project-specific conventions.

+**Key Optimization Strategies:**

+1. **Structured Rules**: Create `.cursorrules` files to define project conventions.
+Place them in:
+   - Project root for global rules
+   - Tool directories for tool-specific rules

+2. **Self-Documenting Code**: Write code that explains itself:
+   - Use meaningful names (`calculateTotal()` not `calc()`)
+   - Add docstrings/comments for complex logic
+   - Follow consistent formatting

+3. **Pattern Consistency**: Use the same patterns throughout:
+   - Consistent file organization
+   - Standardized naming conventions
+   - Uniform code structure

+4. **Documentation**: Keep docs close to code:
+   - README files in each tool directory
+   - Inline comments for complex sections
+   - Examples showing common usage

+Cursor's AI learns from your codebase structure and patterns, so consistency helps it provide better suggestions.

 <!-- medium:end -->